awsdocs/amazon-s3-user-guide/doc_source/static-website-hosting.md

 1. Upload other files for your website, including optional custom error documents\.

-In the next section, you set the permissions required to access your bucket as a static website\.\.
+In the next section, you set the permissions required to access your bucket as a static website\.

-## Step 2: Editing block public access settings<a name="set-permissions-static-website-access"></a>
+## Step 2: Editing S3 Block Public Access settings<a name="set-permissions-static-website-access"></a>

 By default, Amazon S3 blocks public access to your account and buckets\.
 If you want to use a bucket to host a static website, you can use these steps to edit your block public access settings\.